 Dispose of it respectfully

 Throwing a poppy out after Remembrance Day is fine, according to Danny Martin, secretary to the Poppy and Remembrance Committee at the federal Royal Canadian Legion.
-“You don’t need to get an alter and burn them in a special pot or anything like that,” he told CP24.
+“You don’t need to get an altar and burn them in a special pot or anything like that,” he told CP24.
 It’s also common to leave poppies on war memorials, such as the tomb of the unknown soldier.
 Just make sure not to litter — it’s disrespectful to the dead and the living.